lakilé.

 Castellammare · Casa Bianca · Mirador CdE · Pearl at the Sea · Acqua II

 The Steady quadrant is the largest — 24 buildings, more than a third of CdE.
-These are the lowest-turnover, lowest-listing buildings in the neighborhood: Murano, Villas CdE, Soho Tower, Imperial.
-If you're looking for a flip opportunity, you won't find it here.
-If you're looking for a building where the families who moved in aren't planning to leave — neighbors you'll see for years — this is where they live.
-Low turnover in one of Panama's most desirable residential areas isn't a market failure.
-It's a stability signal.
+The lowest-turnover, lowest-listing buildings in the neighborhood: Murano, Villas CdE, Soho Tower, Imperial.
+You won't find a flip opportunity here.
+What you'll find is a building where the families who moved in aren't planning to leave — neighbors you'll see for years.
+Low turnover in one of Panama's most desirable residential areas usually signals stability, not a broken market — though the same quiet that keeps neighbors in place can mean your own exit takes time too.

 The Lagging quadrant is the opposite story.
 Twelve buildings where listings pile up and sales don't follow.
-The cohort skews 2016+ — the same pattern Signal 1 flagged.
-Buyers price these buildings against what's actually closing; sellers ask what they thought they were buying.
+Buyers price these against what's actually closing — per square meter, the test from Signal 1; sellers ask what they thought they were buying.
 Until one side moves, nothing clears.

 Flowing and Tight are both healthy, in different ways.
-A Flowing building gives you choice and negotiation data.
-A Tight building sells fast when something comes up.
-Both are viable investment entries — the difference is how much optionality you need on your way in.
+A Flowing building gives you choice — several units to compare and real negotiation data.
+A Tight building rarely has much listed, but what does sells fast.
+Both are viable ways in; the difference is just how many options you want on the table while you decide.

 A building that trades often isn't worse than one that doesn't.
-High turnover in CdE often signals a building where people circulate around great infrastructure.
-Low turnover often signals a building where families have quietly made home.
+High turnover in CdE often signals people circulating around great infrastructure.
+Low turnover often signals families who've quietly made home.
 Same neighborhood.
 Different communities inside.

 SIGNAL 3 · YIELD